 DeAngelis, Dastur & Associates, P.C., in Pittsburgh is an experienced employment law firm.
 If your case has merit, we can represent you in an effort to secure your rights and other remedies available to you under the law.

-Simply stated, FMLA requires that employers must grant an employee up to 12 weeks of unpaid leave during any 12-month period:
+According to the FMLA, employers must grant an employee up to 12 weeks of unpaid leave during any 12-month period: